zenno-astronautics/metalang99/README.md

 TODO: the main example.

-Epilepsy enables you to create and use languages that [coincide with a problem domain](https://en.wikipedia.org/wiki/Language-oriented_programming).
-This way, you make code reflect the essence of a task, leading towards a more maintainable and reliable design.
+Epilepsy enables you to easily develop both small and complex metaprograms for the C/C++ preprocessor.
+Among others, you have algebraic data types, control expressions, and currying at your disposal.

 ## Overview